- Home

 Local anaesthetic has to be given before the start of the procedure.
 Otherwise, root canal treatment can be painful.
 There are several techniques that are used to numb the tooth before root canal treatment proceeds.
 In some cases, the infection or the pre-existing pain may cause the tooth to be more resistant to anaesthetic, hence the clinician may need to adopt more measures to provide adequate anaesthesia.

-In our clinic, we have adopted techniques and supplemented with state-of the-art machines to deliver less painful injections.
+In our clinic, we have adopted techniques and are supplemented with state-of-the-art machines to deliver less painful injections.

 What do I expect after root canal treatment?